x4dr/Fen/endworld/weapons.md

 - **Skill** - the main skill to use this weapon
 ## Example weapons

-To be refined later.
-These Weapons are of Personal Size.
+These weapons are examples and templates to create more

 ### Sniper Rifle